Free playbook Before you spend $50K on AI, run this audit

-The interest coverage ratio is all about one simple question: can your company pay the interest on its debt without breaking a sweat?
-If you're leading a finance team, building a model, or prepping for fundraising, you want a quick read on financial health.
-This ratio gives you just that.
-When your ratio is strong, lenders and investors feel good about your stability.
-If it's weak, it could mean trouble meeting payments.
+If you are leading a finance team, building a model, or prepping for fundraising, you want a quick read on financial health.
+This ratio measures a company's ability to cover its obligations.
+It reveals whether you can meet your interest payments without straining operations.
+When your ICR is strong, lenders and investors feel good about your stability.

 Understanding the interest coverage ratio